 Change Starts with Users

-ARM prioritizes new needs identified by the Facility’s user community.
+ARM prioritizes new needs identified by the ARM’s user community.
 Requests for change can happen in many ways.
 Start by communicating ideas to the most appropriate ARM advisory or support group and working with them to develop the idea to positively impact the largest number of users.

 Data services, ranging from computing resources to resources for reading, writing, displaying, and manipulating ARM data are available through the ARM Data Center, managed by ARM Data Services Manager Giri Prakash.

 The Implementation Strategy Team (IST) is responsible for integration and implementation of engineering and development activities and projects that support our operational baseline and providing a vision for future development directions.
 The IST is responsible to the Technical Director and works closely with the Associate Director for Operations and the leader of the Architecture and Services Strategy Team (ASST).